BrighterCommand/Brighter/samples/RMQPartitionTesting/Handling RMQ Failure.md

 blockade.readthedocs.io/en/latest

-Under Windows, we need to install this into docker toolbox.
-Before we can do that we need to install the Build Tools for VS 2017, so that we can build python tools.

-wiki.python.org/main/WindowsCompilers

-With that we should be able to run the Docker Toolbox console and run
+We need to install blockade, you may want to use a virtual env to do this

-pip install blockade to get blockade running
+pip install blockade

 You can confirm with